BhavyaT-135/Playing-With-CSS-Trial/README.md

 **Full-Stack Development** - Full stack development is the end-to-end development of applications.
 It includes both the front end and back end of an application.

+**Devops** - DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.

 ### Advantages of CSS :
 - Easier to maintain and update.
 - Greater consistency in design.